top of page

 • Women Empowerment: Grampari has formed six women federations comprising 415 members to increase women's participation in village development.

-• Training: Conducted 3 trainings for Grampanchayat members, which were attended by 40 villagers and 130 village functionaries.
+• Training: Conducted 3 trainings for Grampanchayat members, which were attended by 130 villagers and 40 village functionaries.
 Conducted 8 trainings on village development for GAV members, in which 200 villagers participated.

 • Impact on other villages: All Gramsevak from Jaoli block visited Vivar to learn about their waste management model.
-Inspired by this, 7 other villages did waste management work in their villages, for which Bhelloshi won a prize in Swaccha Bharat Abhiyan.
+Inspired by this, 7 other villages did waste management work in their villages, for which Beloshi won a prize in Swaccha Bharat Abhiyan.

 bottom of page